For over 20 years, email marketing has been a basic tool for every business with a web presence.

 In a world that puts so much emphasis on social media, this can be a big difference for your company.

 This is especially true for transactional emails, which can gain you as much as 69% more orders.

 That’s a huge difference from a tactic that most people falsely believe is dead.

 Your Audience Prefers Email

-A lot has been said about people’s preference to email.
+A lot has been said about people’s preferences for email.

-Some small business owners feel like email is irritating and avoid sending them to their clients.
+Some small business owners feel like emails are irritating and avoid sending them to their clients.

 However, that’s simply not the case.

 According to Adobe, 50% of your audience wants to hear from you weekly.